andresbravom/Practica2/README.md

 ```
 GraphQL server will listen on `127.0.0.1:4000`
 ## Clone respository 👇🏽
-For clone or download this repository copy this link:
+To clone or download this repository copy this link:
 ```sh
 https://github.com/andresbravom/Practica2.git
 ```

 ## Run ▶️
-Use this command for start de ejecution
+Use this command to start the execution
 ```js
 npm start
 ```